Tom Nelson (Wisconsin politician): 2016 U.S. House of Representatives election

 On April 7, 2016, Nelson announced that he would run for the U.S. Congress seat being vacated by retiring Representative Reid Ribble.
-The decision was hailed by Democrats across the state because it was viewed as “one move in a complex board game” that could lead to a Democratic take-over of the House of Representatives.
+The decision was hailed by Democrats across the state because it was viewed as “one move in a complex board game” that could lead to a Democratic takeover of the House of Representatives.

 Nelson was recruited by the Democratic Congressional Campaign Committee.
 The committee reserved $730,000 for its independent expenditure arm and the Super PAC, House Majority PAC, $200,000.
 Late in the campaign, Nelson made the committee's Red to Blue program, the top-tier races.
 His opponent in the general election was Republican Mike Gallagher, a former aide to Governor Scott Walker and U.S. Senator Ron Johnson.
 At the beginning of the general election campaign following the August primary, the race was considered a pure toss-up by the Rothenberg and Gonzalez Political Report.
 As late as October 24, 2016, Nelson’s race was listed as one of the top 40 US House races likely to flip party control despite the fortunes of congressional Democrats beginning to slip.
 Nelson was one of the first congressional candidates to use footage of Donald Trump’s Access Hollywood tapes in a campaign ad, linking their opponent to Trump.
-His ad was featured on the Rachel Madow Show on October 11, 2016, as an example of the message that would be replicated elsewhere.
+His ad was featured on The Rachel Maddow Show on October 11, 2016, as an example of the message that would be replicated elsewhere.
 “The Democratic Party says ads like that will run against congressional Republican candidates all over the country.
 They`re going to tie every Republican candidate in the country to Trump.”

 Nelson was endorsed by Our Revolution, a Bernie Sanders coalition that backed progressive candidates across the country.
 He also received substantial labor backing with contributions from thirteen labor-PACs, as well as endorsements from the National Committee to Protect Social Security and Medicare and League of Conservation Voters.

 Nelson raised about $1.8 million over the course of a seven-month campaign; however, Gallagher raised almost $1 million more ($2.7 million) than Nelson.
 Outside groups outspent Nelson by a margin of three-to-one compared to his opponent Gallagher.

 Nelson would go on to lose the general election to Gallagher, earning 37% of the vote to Gallagher's 63%.
 Experts frequently noted the role that national headwinds played as Democrats on all levels struggled both in northeast Wisconsin and statewide, though Nelson lagged behind Democratic nominee Hillary Clinton, who received 39% of the vote in the district, while Gallagher outperformed Republican nominee Donald Trump by seven percentage points.